GSevenGroup/gspot/docs/routes.md

           "assigned_id": 2,   <-- userid
           "suggest_id": 2,
           "category_id": 2,
-          "goal_date": "2015–05–12 21:00:00",   <-- the date when the user set the goal after sketch it should be changed, we should figure out the dateformat
+          "goal_date": "2015–05–12 21:00:00",   <-- the date when the user set the goal after sketch the goal should be changed, we should figure out the dateformat
         }
 ```
 ###Short Goal: